113ll3/Ibmclouddocscli/reference/bluemix_cli/bx_cli.md

    <dl>
    <dt>PLUGIN_NAME (required)</dt>
-   <dd>The name of the plugin to be uninstalled.</dd>
+   <dd>The name of the plug-in to be uninstalled.</dd>
     </dl>

 <strong>Examples</strong>:

-Uninstall the `IBM-Containers` plugin that was previously installed:
+Uninstall the 'container-service' plug-in that was previously installed:

 ```
-bluemix plugin uninstall IBM-Containers
+bluemix plugin uninstall container-service
 ```